 The IRB reviews human subjects research.
 The activity has to be considered "research" and has to involve "human subjects" for the IRB to review it.

 The DHHS definition of research is "a systematic investigation. . . designed to develop or contribute to generalizable knowledge."
-Systematic investigations can include:

 Please note that research results do not have to be published or presented at a professional meeting to qualify the experiment or data gathering as research.
 From DHHS' perspective, the contribution to generalizable (widely applicable) knowledge makes an experiment or data collection research, regardless of publication and regardless of being done as part of a classroom project or activity.